 In vitro data with human liver microsomes showed that Dalfampridine was not a direct or time-dependent inhibitor of CYP1A2, CYP2A6, CYP2B6, CYP2C8, CYP2C9, CYP2C19, CYP2D6, or CYP3A4/5.
 Dalfampridine is not likely to affect the pharmacokinetics of drugs that are substrates of these enzymes.

 In vitro, Dalfampridine is not a substrate or an inhibitor for the p-glycoprotein transporter.
-The pharmacokinetics of Dalfampridine are unlikely to be affected by drugs that inhibit the pglycoprotein transporter, and Dalfampridine is not likely to affect the pharmacokinetics of drugs that are substrates of the p-glycoprotein transporter.
+The pharmacokinetics of Dalfampridine extended-release tablets are unlikely to be affected by drugs that inhibit the p-glycoprotein transporter, and Dalfampridine is not likely to affect the pharmacokinetics of drugs that are substrates of the p-glycoprotein transporter.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Carcinogenesis: Two year dietary carcinogenicity studies of Dalfampridine were conducted in mice and rats.
+Two-year dietary carcinogenicity studies of Dalfampridine were conducted in mice and rats.
 In mice, the doses tested (approximately 2, 12.5, and 80 mg/kg/day) were associated with plasma exposures (AUC) up to 11 times the plasma AUC in humans at the maximum recommended human dose (MRHD) of 20 mg/day.
-There was no evidence of drug- related carcinogenicity.
+There was no evidence of drug-related carcinogenicity.

-Impairment of Fertility: Oral administration of Dalfampridine (doses of 1, 3, and 9 mg/kg/day) to male and female rats prior to and throughout mating, and continuing in females up to day 13 of gestation or day 21 of lactation resulted in no adverse effects on fertility.
+Oral administration of Dalfampridine (0, 1, 3, and 9 mg/kg/day) to male and female rats prior to and throughout mating, and continuing in females through early pregnancy (to gestation day 13) or throughout pregnancy and lactation resulted in no adverse effects on fertility.
 Reduced offspring viability and body weight were observed at 9 mg/kg/day.
-The mid dose (a no-effect dose) was similar to the MRHD on a mg/m 2 basis.
+The no-effect dose for adverse effects on fertility (9 mg/kg/day) and reproductive performance (3 mg/kg/day) are 4 times and similar to, respectively, the MRHD on a mg/m2 basis.

-Trial 1 was a randomized, placebo-controlled, parallel group, 21-week study (one week post screening, two-week, single-blind placebo run-in, 14-week double-blind treatment, and 4-week no treatment follow-up) in 301 patients with multiple sclerosis at 33 centers in the U.S. and Canada: 229 patients assigned to Dalfampridine extended-release tablets 10 mg twice daily and 72 patients assigned to placebo.
+Trial 1 was a randomized, placebo-controlled, parallel group, 21-week study (one week post-screening, two-week, single-blind placebo run-in, 14-week double-blind treatment, and 4-week no treatment follow-up) in 301 patients with multiple sclerosis at 33 centers in the U.S. and Canada: 229 patients assigned to Dalfampridine extended-release tablets 10 mg twice daily and 72 patients assigned to placebo.
 A total of 283 patients (212 Dalfampridine extended-release tablets and 71 placebo) completed all study visits.
-Patient inclusion criteria included the ability to walk 25 feet in 8 to 45 seconds.
+Patient inclusion criteria included the ability to walk 25 feet in 8-45 seconds.
 Patient exclusion criteria included a history of seizures or evidence of epileptiform activity on a screening EEG, and onset of an MS exacerbation within 60 days.